gammu/gammu/docs/manual/smsd/mysql.rst

 -------------

-Before running :ref:`gammu-smsd` you need to create necessary tables in the database, which is described bellow.
+Before running :ref:`gammu-smsd` you need to create necessary tables in the database, which is described below.

 The configuration file then can look like: